blester125/CS_1622_Compilers/proj2/readme.txt

 The parser can then be run on files with the command
 	./parser < file

+This parser is built on the lexer I made for project 1.
+This means that is uses my string_table which stores variables in the case that they were first seen in opposed to the all lower case versions that are stored in the example parser.

 This parser generates trees that are slightly different from the example parser (downloaded from the course website) because the example parser generates trees that are different from the